shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 Every spell has a stat called “[Spell Name] Ease” specifically for it.
 The more you cast a spell, the easier it is to cast, and the less time it takes to cast.
 You can put XP into this ease stat for each spell to decrease its time cost.

+## Parent Spells

+Some spells have a parent spell.
+A spell’s parent spell is a spell that is a prerequisite for being able to cast this spell, as it is usually a more complex version of the parent spell.
+The spell will list the parent spell as a requirement to be able to cast this spell.

+Additionally, having ease in the parent spell makes it easier to cast the spell.
+Every spell that has a parent spell has an additional stat (not listed), called “[Spell Name] Parent Ease Factor”.
+This stat starts at 0, but you can spend XP to increase it.
+When calculating the time cost of a spell, multiply the parent spell’s ease with this ease factor stat, and add the result to your total ease for this casting.

+If the parent spell also has a parent spell, you can include that parent’s spell ease as well, using the parent spell’s parent ease factor stat.
+And thusly up the chain.

 # Spells

 A non-exhaustive list of possible spells.